 Trinidad and Tobago are islands between the Caribbean Sea and the North Atlantic Ocean, northeast of Venezuela.
 The climate is tropical.
 The official language is English.
 It is widely spoken, while Creole, Spanish and some dialects are also spoken, but not in business circles.
 The main religions are Christianity, Hinduism and Islam.
 The economy of Trinidad is based on natural gas and oil.
 Recent growth has been fuelled by investments in liquefied natural gas (LNG), petrochemicals, and steel.
 Tourism and manufacturing are also important to the local economy.
 Tourism is a growing sector, although not proportionately as important as in many other Caribbean islands.
 Agricultural products include citrus, cocoa, and other products.
 Expatriate business dress is typically a light suit for formal meetings and short-sleeved shirts and cotton trousers for less formal meetings.
 The security risk for expatriates in Trinidad and Tobago is medium overall, but high in some areas.
 Risks include a high crime rate on the island of Trinidad (lower on the island of Tobago), opportunistic street crime, violent crime, muggings and assaults.
 The currency of Trinidad and Tobago is the Trinidad/Tobago Dollar (TTD).
 Medical facilities are generally below international standards and can be limited and expensive for routine treatment.
 Serious or complex medical treatment may require evacuation which can be expensive.
 Cases of Zika virus and Chikungunya virus have been reported.
 Dengue fever is endemic.
-The population of Trinidad and Tobago is 1.3 Million (2017 est.), while the inflation rate (CPI) is 0.9% for Trinidad and Tobago as at February 2018.
+The population of Trinidad and Tobago is 1.4 Million (2018 est.), while the inflation rate (CPI) is 0.9% for Trinidad and Tobago as at February 2018.
 For a single Expat, the personal income tax rate in Trinidad and Tobago is progressive up to 30%.

 Cost Of Living